 CHEM 1020 ♦ Interpretive Chemistry

-OR
+CHEW 10/1 OR

-CHEM 1061♦ 1
+CHEM 1061♦ Principles of Chemistry I

-ENGL 1120 ♦ Cross-Current College Writing and Critical Reading
+Ц ENGL 1120♦ Cross-Current College Writing and Critical Reading OR

-OR

 ENGL 1121 ♦ College Writing and Critical Reading

 HPER 1200 Anatomy of Movement

 HPER 1205 Introduction to Exercise Science

 General Ed/Mn TC (Goal Area 2)

 Semester Two o (15 Credits)

-П Principles of Biology I
+Principles of Biology I

-HPER 1103 •
+First Aid and CPR

-Wellness for Life
+HPER 1120 Wellness for Life

-Weight Training and Conditioning
+HPER 1160 Weight Training and Conditioning

-taken in conjunction with HPER 1120 and will count
+HPER 1160 is taken in conjunction with HPER 1120 and will count

-into the four crea · ·
+into the four crea

-General Psychology
+PSYC 1110 General Psychology

 Semester Thre ee (16 Credits)

 BIOL 2113♦ Human Anatomy and Physiology I

 HPER 1112 Nutrition

 HPER 2205 Prevention and Care of Athletic Injuries

 Exercise Physiology

-TC (Goal Area 5)
+General Ed/Mn TC (Goal Area 5)

 Semester Fou ur (15 Credits)

 BIOL 2114 ♦ Human Anatomy and Physiology II

 CMST 2215 Public Speaking

-HPER 2207♦ Fitness Testing and Exercise Prescription
+HPER 2207 ♦ Fitness Testing and Exercise Prescription

 HPER 2208^ Concepts in Personal Training

 MATH 1114 ♦ Introduction to Statistics

 - A minimum of 60 semester credits in courses numbered 1000 or above - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Some students may need preparatory courses in the areas of English, mathematics or reading.
 Courses numbered below 1000 will not apply toward this degree. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - Each state university has specific program requirements for completion.
-Please speak with your advisor about requirements at receiving institutions. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+Please speak with your advisor about requirements at receiving institutions. - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.